Darthspider360/BandAid/README.md

 ![A screenshot of lighthouse devtools scores](assets/images/readme-photos/lighthouse-scores-2.png)

 ### HTML Validation
 The index page had the most syntax errors. (the services page only had 1 stray ").
-It began with a stray body tag which stopped any others loading and so once i removed that other issues popped up:
+It began with a stray body tag which stopped any others loading and so once I removed that other issues popped up:
 ![A screenshot of html validator issues](assets/images/readme-photos/html-validation-2.png) Using the identified errors I corrected them and then re-ran the test to get success:
 ![A screenshot of html validator success](assets/images/readme-photos/html-validation-success.png)